gdoumenc/coworks/docs/index.rst

 * Decentralized
 * Built and released with automated processes

-In coworks, microservices are serverless services over RestFULL resource APIs.
+In CoWorks, microservices are serverless services over RestFULL resource APIs.

 Small in size
   Simply implemented as a python class.